 - monitor the state of Southland's indigenous biodiversity

 - carry out biosecurity programmes to manage the exotic species that are damaging native biodiversity including possums and wilding conifers.
 We also have a dedicated marine biosecurity officer, to prevent damage to the marine environments.

 - work on the ground with teachers, schools, landowners, community groups.

 - have technical staff out to carry out monitoring and advising on species and habitat.

 Community Groups & Landowners

-We're working with schools, groups and individuals who want to carry out native and riparian plantings.
+We're working with schools, groups and individuals who want to look after indigenous biodiversity through animal pest control, weed control or native and riparian plantings.
 Contact us

 High Value Areas

 The High Value Area (HVA) programme utilises ecological surveys undertaken by local ecologists, and provides valuable information to landowners that can assist with overall land management.
 If you're interested in the biodiversity within an area of native bush, wetland, sand dune, or block of scrub on your land, but don't know much about it, the HVA programme is a great way to understand more about it and the ways in which this can be managed for the future.